laosb/halint/docs/ast-based-solution.md

 `paragraph`s can have `sentence`s, `sentence`s can have `piece`s and `pieces`s can have `word`s or `mark`s.
 Piece-separating `mark`s (like comma, period full stop) are always included at the end of the previous piece, instead of the beginning of the next one.
 Non-piece-separating `mark`s just live at where they should be.

+Notice that a `word` doesn't means a "word" in most cases. `word` is just a leaf node of `piece` which was divided according to punctuations.

 ## Example

 Here is a text in Chinese: